Preparing for a Performance Appraisal as a Manager

 - How effectively have they applied problem-solving and teamwork?

-- Are there any ways in which the employee can increase their value to the organisation?
+- Are there any ways in which the employee can increase their value to the organization?

 - Are there obstacles to meeting any of the employee’s objectives?